lmcinnes/umap/doc/parametric_umap.rst

     test_images = test_images.reshape((test_images.shape[0], -1))/255.

-We can then the network into parametricUMAP and train:
+We can then the network into ParametricUMAP and train:

 .. code:: python3

-    # pass encoder network to parametricUMAP
+    # pass encoder network to ParametricUMAP
-    embedder = parametricUMAP(encoder=encoder, dims=dims)
+    embedder = ParametricUMAP(encoder=encoder, dims=dims)
     embedding = embedder.fit_transform(train_images)

 If you are unfamilar with Tensorflow/Keras and want to train your own model, we reccomend that you take a look at the `Tensorflow documentation <https://www.tensorflow.org/>`_.